Katastrophe831/ReactiveEntity/README.md

     }
 }

-user.asData; // Validates the data and converts to a DTO, will remove 'CONFIRM_PASSWORD' as it is non-persistent during the conversion, but doesn't remove it from the ReactiveEntity
+// Validates the data and converts to a DTO,
+// will remove 'CONFIRM_PASSWORD' as it is non-persistent during the conversion,
+// but doesn't remove it from the ReactiveEntity user.asData;
 ```
 The result will be returned as an anemic data model: